Gas Grill Troubleshooting: The Ultimate Guide To Fix Them

 If your gas grill has separate igniters for each burner and none work, the issue might be faulty wiring or a broken button.
 On the other hand, if you have independent igniters and one burner doesn’t light, then the problem is with that igniter.

-To fix the igniter, remove the cooking grate.
+To fix the igniter, remove the cooking grates.
 Then, take off the barrier to reach the igniter’s spark generator.

 Push the ignition button and look out for small sparks and audible clicks.
 Clean the igniter if it is clogged.
 If it isn’t clogged, there could be faulty wiring or a faulty switch.